bnb-chain/greenfield/docs/modules/permission.md

 Notably, permission operations can be directly executed from BSC, whether through smart contracts or an EOA, further enhancing their convenience.

-Overall, the interface semantics of the permission module closely resemble those found in S3.
+Overall, the interface semantics of the permission module are similar to S3.

 ## Concepts